+'''

+classmethod get (client, name)

 Get a network by name.

+Parameters

-- client (Client) client instance - name (str) name of the network
+• client (Client) - client instance

+• name (str) - name of the network

 Returns network instance (if exists)

 Return type Network

 Raises NotFound if network does not exist

-rename (new\name)
+rename (new name)

 Rename a network.

-Parameters new\name (str) - new name of the network
+Parameters new_name (str) - new name of the network

 Returns Renamed network instance

 Return type Network

+save (args, kwargs)

-save (\args, \\kwargs) Save data to the server.
+Save data to the server.

 This method should write the new data to the server via marshalling.
-It should be a no-op when the object is not dirty, to prevent needless I/O.
+It should be a no-op when the object

-14.7 Operation
+is not dirty, to prevent needless I/O.

+state()

+Get network state.

 '''

+15.8 Operation

+'''

 class pylxd.models.Operation(kwargs)

-A LXD operation.
+An LXD operation.

 '''